antaresproject/docs/docs/antares_concepts/widget_templates.md

 }
 ```

 Please notice widget's attributes.
-The '**remote**' attribute defines url address and its content will be downloaded.
-The class inherits from '**Antares\Widgets\Templates\AjaxWidget**' that is from template class of the ajax type.
+The **remote** attribute defines url address and its content will be downloaded.
+The class inherits from `Antares\Widgets\Templates\AjaxWidget` that is from template class of the ajax type.
 File's view in the 'render' method has the following syntax:

 ```console
 antares/foo::widgets.ajax